Charles Parish: Burma

 In 1852 Parish was appointed as assistant chaplain to the Honourable East India Company in the province of Tenasserim, Burma, based at Moulmein, travelling there via Calcutta and Rangoon.
 In 1854 he married Eleanor Isabella Sarah Johnson, and subsequently the couple had seven children, all born in Moulmein: four daughters, one of whom died after a year, and three sons.
 When the East India Company ceased to exist in 1858, Parish continued his duties under the Crown.
 He spent 25 years in Moulmein, returning to England only once in that time, to settle his family in Somerset, in 1871 or 1872–1873.
 He was promoted to chaplain in 1863 and, on return from his English leave, became a senior chaplain.

 During his service in Burma, he collected many botanical specimens, notably Orchidaceae, for the Royal Botanic Gardens, Kew.
 He and his wife discovered and identified several orchid species new to science.
 He also collected plants for a commercial orchid nursery, Messrs Hugh Low & Co. of Upper Clapton, England.
 Plants were also collected on his behalf by Burmese people.
-He was involved in the naming of a number of species, many in conjunction with Heinrich Gustav Reichenbachm who wrote, in an 1874 paper titled "Enumeration of the Orchids Collected by the Rev. E. C. Parish [sic] in the Neighbourhood of Moulmein, with Descriptions of the New Species":
+He was involved in the naming of a number of species, many in conjunction with Heinrich Gustav Reichenbach who wrote, in an 1874 paper titled "Enumeration of the Orchids Collected by the Rev. E. C. Parish [sic] in the Neighbourhood of Moulmein, with Descriptions of the New Species":

 The Parishes both painted plants, sometimes collaboratively, including those in their garden at Moulmein.
 Two bound volumes containing 300 of their orchid paintings are kept at Kew.
 Parish contributed a catalogue of Orchids to Francis Mason's 1849 work "The natural productions of Burmah: or, notes on the fauna, flora, and minerals of the Tenasserim provinces and the Burman empire".
 His contribution to the third, 1883, edition (titled "Burma, its people and productions; Notes on the fauna, flora and minerals of Tenasserim, Pegu and Burma") was significantly expanded, and included notes on algae, mosses and ferns.